Mayokun28/StegHub-DevOps-Cloud-Engineering-Projects/MERN-STACK/MERN-Stack-Documentation.md

 Node.js: A JavaScript runtime environment that allows execution of server-side JavaScript code.

-This guide provides a comprehensive overview of setting up and utilizing each component of the MERN stack, to develop robust web applications.
-Particularly, we will build a to-do application that uses a RESTful API on an Ubuntu 24.04 server using EC2.
+This guide provides a comprehensive overview of setting up and utilizing each component of the MERN stack, to develop robust web applications instance.

 Workflow of MERN Stack
 1. Client Requests: The process begins with the client sending a request to the server, typically through a web interface created with React.js.